DefinitionThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

-Intertrigo: No detection of yeasts
+Intertrigo: no evidence of yeasts

-Erythrasma: dry, non-macerative dermatitis; brownish-red colour.
+Erythrasma: dry, non-macerative dermatitis; brownish-reddish hue.

 General therapyThis section has been translated automatically.